Shopify/react-native-skia/docs/docs/image-filters/runtime-shader.md

 ## Supersampling

-To keep the output of the image filter crisp, We upscale to filtered drawing to the [pixel density of the app](https://reactnative.dev/docs/pixelratio).
+To keep the output of the image filter crisp, We upscale the filtered drawing to the [pixel density of the app](https://reactnative.dev/docs/pixelratio).
 Once the drawing is filtered, we scale it back to the original size.
 This can be seen in the example below.
 These operations need to be performed on a Skia layer via the `layer` property.

 ```tsx twoslash
 import {Canvas, Text, RuntimeShader, Skia, Group, Circle, Paint, Fill, useFont} from "@shopify/react-native-skia";